shamikh-mill/song-social/readme.md

 ````
 After defining new models!
 Creates SQL files for the
 models and allocates columns

-On video 25!
+When making forms for models:
+<model_name>_form.html.
+Then just create the route and the view!